 On a recent edition of the "County Conversation" podcast, Aimee Brobst, countywide strategic plan coordinator, talks about the Fairfax County Strategic Plan - what it is, and what it means to both residents of the county as well as the county government operation itself.

-After more than a year of work, engagement, development and refinement, County Executive Bryan Hill presented the first ever countywide strategic plan to the Board of Supervisors on Feb.
-25. The proposed plan:
+After pausing for a year due to COVID-19 in 2020 (which followed more than a year of work, engagement, development and refinement in 2019), County Executive Bryan Hill presented a first-ever countywide strategic plan to the Board of Supervisors in February 2021.
+The proposed plan:

 Sets a clear, unified, community-driven vision for the next 10-20 years.